Klipper3d/klipper/docs/Axis_Twist_Compensation.md

 Note that if your axis is significantly twisted it is strongly recommended to first use mechanical means to fix it prior to applying software corrections.

+**Warning**: This module is not compatible with dockable probes yet and will try to probe the bed without attaching the probe if you use it.

 ## Overview of compensation usage

 > **Tip:** Make sure the [probe X and Y offsets](Config_Reference.md#probe) are